Viladoman/CompileScore/README.md

 This repository also contains a standalone app with the same visualization and code as the VS extension.
 It can prove useful to compare results or open reports without having to open Visual Studio.

 The app needs to be build.
-The solution can be found at [CompileScore/WPF/CompileScoreWPF.sln](https://github.com/Viladoman/CompileScore/tree/master/CompileScore/WPF).
+The project is inside the same solution as the VS extensions and it can be found at [CompileScore/CompileScore.sln](https://github.com/Viladoman/CompileScore/tree/master/CompileScore).

 ## How it works